Siege of Dunlap's Station

-The siege of Dunlap's Station was a battle that took place on January 10–11, 1791, during the Northwest Indian War between the Northwestern Confederacy of American Indians and European-American settlers in what became the southwestern region of the U.S. state of Ohio.
+The siege of Dunlap's Station was a battle that took place on January 10–11, 1791, during the Northwest Indian War between the Northwestern Confederacy of American Indians and European American settlers in what became the southwestern region of the U.S. state of Ohio.
 This was one of the Indians' few unsuccessful attacks during this period.
-It was shortly after the Harmar Campaign attacks and unprecedented defeat of U.S. Army forces.
+It was shortly after the Harmar campaign attacks and unprecedented defeat of U.S. Army forces.

 A few months after the siege, the United States Army suffered a major defeat at the hands of the Indians.
 This small episode, a week after the so-called Big Bottom massacre in what became southeast Ohio, turned into an iconic event: Ohioans believed that Native Americans had tortured innocent American settlers.

 Background

-During their long and complex history on the North American continent, indigenous peoples of the northeastern woodlands vigorously adopted every imaginable effort to survive and thrive.
+During their long and complex history on the North American continent, Indigenous peoples of the northeastern woodlands vigorously adopted every imaginable effort to survive and thrive.
 However, "By 1690, many of the Native American peoples in the eastern part of the region had been driven out by the Iroquois and their allies."
-The European-American settlers who were encroaching upon Indian territory had either purchased or been awarded titles to plots of land in the Ohio Country, and this brought them into conflict with the Indian tribes in the area.
+The European American settlers who were encroaching upon Indian territory had either purchased or been awarded titles to plots of land in the Ohio Country, and this brought them into conflict with the Indian tribes in the area.

 The Northwest Indian War began after the Revolutionary War, and those living near frontier outposts north of the Ohio were particularly subject to attack by Indians.

 Siege

-Dunlap's Station, later known to as Fort Colerain, was on the east bank of the Great Miami River, and established in early 1790 in the midst of what was also called Little Turtle's War.
-It served three main functions: as a base for American expansion into Indian territory, New Jersey-based land speculation, and a settlement for American farmers with their fields and pastures.
+Dunlap's Station, later known as Fort Colerain, was on the east bank of the Great Miami River, and established in early 1790 in the midst of what was also called Little Turtle's War.
+It served three main functions: as a base for American expansion into Indian territory, New Jersey–based land speculation, and a settlement for American farmers with their fields and pastures.

 The Northwest Territory had been established in 1787, within which Judge Symmes had organized the Miami Company and then advertised the availability of this land.
 They hired the Irish surveyor John Dunlap, who led the party of men, women and children.